ElCuchillo/6_password_strength/README.md

 1. does password have a digit symbol
 1. does password consist of a lowercase character
 1. does password consist of a uppercase character
-1. whether password has a sequence of digits in date format xx-xx-xxxx
+1. whether password has a sequence of digits in date format dd[-./]mm[-./]yyyy, dd[-./]mm[-./]yy
-1. whether password has words form a password black list like 'password', '12345' and so on.
+1. whether password has words form a password black list like 'password', '12345', username and so on.

 Based on these points the script calculates the strength of the password by 10-points scale and outputs result to console.